Quantum simulation of dynamical phase transitions in noisy quantum devices

 Our quantum simulation results for $N=6$, using depolarizing noise, confirm the significant improvement of the $C_{zz}(t)$ calculation when using ZNE~(see Fig.~\ref{fig4: MPDO-ZNE, correlation}~(c)).
 In contrast, ZNE produces a more modest improvement for the device-noise calculation~(see Fig.~\ref{fig4: MPDO-ZNE, correlation}~(d)).

 \paragraph{Conclusions.--} We have investigated the performance of zero-noise extrapolation for the digital quantum simulation of the dynamics of many-body quantum systems.
 By means of matrix-product density operators, we have evaluated the particular case of the simulation of a quenched transverse-field Ising model in the presence of depolarizing noise.
 Our results show that zero-noise extrapolation allows to recover noise-free results, for both the Loschmidt echo and the inter-site correlation dynamics, below a given noise and evolution-time threshold.
-However, the method seems to be inherently unable to recover the ideal Loschmidt dynamics at dynamical phase transitions due to the appearance of a noise-induced revival.
+However, the method seems to be inherently unable to recover the ideal Loschmidt dynamics in the DQPT window, where depolarizing noise produces a robust double-peak structure and an associated spurious revival.
 Our matrix-product density analysis, backed up by direct quantum simulations, provides a blueprint for the study of the performance of ZNE on noisy quantum processors with large number of qubits and deep circuits.
 Future work will address different noise models using the MPDO simulations for different quantum computing tasks, such as quantum optimization, and will benchmark these results with those on the actual device, developing a device-specific noise analysis.
 Another possibility would be to consider the role of cross-talks between qubits in the simulations and show how to mitigate them.
 Furthermore, one could expand such simulations to higher dimensions and a more realistic quantum chip geometry.

-\acknowledgements \paragraph{Acknowledgments.--} We acknowledge funding by the Volkswagen foundation and the Ministry of Science and Culture of Lower Saxony through \emph{Quantum Valley Lower Saxony Q1 (QVLS-Q1)}, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- under Germany's Excellence Strategy -- EXC-2123 Quantum-Frontiers -- 390837967.
+\acknowledgements \paragraph{Acknowledgements.---} We acknowledge funding by the Volkswagen foundation and the Ministry of Science and Culture of Lower Saxony through \emph{Quantum Valley Lower Saxony Q1 (QVLS-Q1)}, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- under Germany's Excellence Strategy -- EXC-2123 Quantum-Frontiers -- 390837967.